JacquesCarette/Drasil/code/README.md

 **Note: See Language.Drasil for more information on the Sentence type**

-Also take a look at the Documentation section of the [Drasil Wiki](https://github.com/JacquesCarette/Drasil/wiki) for more information.
+Also take a look at the Documentation section of the [Drasil Wiki](https://github.com/JacquesCarette/Drasil/wiki) for more information, as well as the [Haddock documentation](https://jacquescarette.github.io/Drasil/docs/full/index.html) for more functions.

 -------------------------------------------------
-### Data types and class instances
+### Data Types and Class Instances
 -------------------------------------------------

 See the